Checkmarx/sast-to-ast-export/README.md

 # How to run repo

-In order to run during development we'll need to fetch key, like for build.
+In order to run during development we'll need to `make public_key`, like for build.
 Once the public.key file exists, we can run and test using the file reference:
 ```
 go run -ldflags "-X sast-export/internal.buildTimeRSAPublicKey=$(cat .\public.key)" .